Whenever you try your hand at anything new, you are bound to make a few mistakes along the way! And learning photography is definitely no exception.

 Without further ado, let’s crack on with 7 of the most common mistakes that new photographers make, so you can avoid them.

-Before you get stuck in, don't forget to download the 90 Day Photography Learning Blueprint You're going to get a month by month guide along with checklist of what you need to learn so you don’t miss anything out.
+Actually, wait, before you get stuck in, you’re gonna want to download the 90 Day Photography Learning Blueprint!
+You're going to get a month by month guide along with checklist of what you need to learn so you don’t miss anything out.
 And did I mention it’s free?
 It so is!
+Head on over here to grab it.

 Mistake #1 You’re shooting at the wrong time of day